tianjian-sky/vite3D/git_workflow.md

 A job contains a sequence of tasks called steps.
 Steps can run commands, run setup tasks, or run an action in your repository, a public repository, or an action published in a Docker registry.
 Not all steps run actions, but all actions run as a step.
 Each step runs in its own process in the runner environment and has access to the workspace and filesystem.
 Because steps run in their own process, changes to environment variables are not preserved between steps.
 GitHub provides built-in steps to set up and complete a job.

+Because steps run in their own process, changes to environment variables are not preserved between steps.

 #### Using an action inside a different private repository than the workflow

 Your workflow must checkout the private repository and reference the action locally.
 Generate a personal access token and add the token as an encrypted secret.
 For more information, see "Creating a personal access token" and "Encrypted secrets."